 But despite these commitments, many of these organisations are still unclear on out how they will meet the set targets.
 Experts fear that without the right approach, this rush to banish plastics from food and other products will either make the goods we buy more expensive or have an adverse impact on the environment.

 Looking toward a responsible and circular future

 Going forward three key stakeholders – the Government, Businesses & Consumers will play a pivotal role in solving the plastic pollution crisis and improving the plastics economy.
 I have reviewed how the coming few years will shape the plastic landscape and actions that each can take in tackling plastic waste.

-The massive increase in the production of single-use plastic has left local authorities struggling to process this low value and hard-to-recycle plastic materials.
-The fact that the infrastructure and technology to recycle plastics is still developing, it is simply imprudent to consider that recycling can keep up with the growth of plastic production and so the government needs to take lead in formulating a foolproof strategy to tackle this issue.
-We need a plastic pollution action plan, backed up by legislation, that maps the full breadth of sources of plastic pollution and their environmental and social impact of plastics, and increased regulations on production & recycling of plastic materials as well on import of plastic waste.
+In the UK, the massive increase in the production of single-use plastic has left several local authorities struggling to process the low value and hard-to-recycle plastic materials.
+The fact that the infrastructure and technology to recycle plastics is still developing, it is simply imprudent to consider that recycling can keep up with the growth of plastic production.
+The government should take lead in formulating a foolproof strategy to tackle the issue – what we need is an action plan that plots the environmental and social impact of plastics, and increased regulations on production & recycling of plastic materials as well on import of plastic waste.

-Part of this strategy also needs to promote investments in technology and material spaces that going forward can replace plastics as a substitute while making plastic producers and companies accountable for the entire lifecycle and true costs of their products.
+The government should also support and encourage investments in technology and material spaces that can replace plastics while making plastic producers and companies accountable for the entire lifecycle and true costs of their products.

 There is no time to delay; the deadline of 2042 is far away, and the government will have to expedite regulation on the production of virgin plastics and lay down a clear and well-defined policy plan for greater producer responsibility.

 Finally, greater efforts need to be made to educate the public about plastic, its ill effects with guidelines around plastic recycling.